AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-scheduling/manage-allocations-scheduling-areas.md

    User allocations are now displayed on the Scheduling timeline.
    ![RS_daily_planned_totals_and_allocation_highlighting__1_.png](assets/rs-daily-planned-totals-and-allocation-highlighting--1--350x123.png)

-## Modify user allocations
+## Modify user allocations {#modify-user-allocations}

 You can modify the user allocations for a task or issue from the Scheduling timeline (as described in this section) or from the Edit Task or Issue dialog box.
-For more information, see [Allocations set on the Edit Task or the Edit Issue boxes vs. in the Scheduling areas](#understanding-allocations-set-on-the-task-or-issue-details-versus-on-the-scheduling-timeline).
+For more information, see [Allocations set on the Edit Task or the Edit Issue boxes vs. in the Scheduling areas](#allocations-set-on-the-edit-task-or-the-edit-issue-boxes-vs-in-the-scheduling-areas).

-By default, users are allocated to a task or issue evenly among assignees and among days in the duration, as described in [Default allocation for Planned Hours](#understanding-the-default-allocation-for-planned-hours).
+By default, users are allocated to a task or issue evenly among assignees and among days in the duration, as described in [Default allocation for Planned Hours](#default-allocation-for-planned-hours).

 To modify user allocations for a task or issue from the Scheduling timeline: